fenok/react-router-typesafe-routes/README.md

 > ❗ It's guaranteed that `undefined` will never be passed as `TIn`.

-These objects allow to express pretty much anything:
+These interfaces allow to express pretty much anything:

 -   We can make type objects that implement some of these interfaces or all of them.
 -   We can specify different types for `TIn` and `TOut`, and even different types for different params.